University of Virginia: Student-faculty interaction and connections

-Professors are traditionally addressed as "Mr." or "Ms." at UVA instead of "Doctor" (although medical doctors are the exception) in deference to Jefferson's desire to have an equality of ideas, discriminated by merit and unburdened by title.
-UVA facilitates close interactions between students and professors in a number of ways.
+Professors are traditionally addressed as "Mr." or "Ms." at UVA instead of "Doctor" (although medical doctors are the one exception) in deference to Jefferson's desire to have an equality of ideas.

-First-year students in the College of Arts & Sciences have the opportunity to take two University Seminars, one per semester, which are later made available to other students as well.
-These small classes, numbering from 4 to 19 students each, provide opportunities to work closely with professors at the university from the outset of a student's academic career.
-The small groupings also help facilitate more frequent and intense discussions between students in this closer environment.
+First-year students in the College of Arts & Sciences have the opportunity to take four Engagements, two per semester, with the goal of students expanding their thinking.

-Select faculty live at Brown College at Monroe Hill, Hereford College, International Residential College, and in Pavilions on The Lawn.
-This gives more opportunities for professors to invite students to lunches and dinners, which regularly happens, and creates chances for impromptu meetings and interactions between faculty and students around Grounds.
+Select faculty live at Brown College at Monroe Hill, Hereford College, International Residential College, and in Pavilions on the Lawn.
+This living arrangement gives more opportunities for professors to invite students to lunches and dinners, which regularly happens, and creates chances for impromptu meetings and interactions between faculty and students around Grounds.

 Reflecting this close student-faculty interaction at UVA, it welcomed Nobel Laureate William Faulkner to a position as "Writer-in-Residence" in 1957.
 He had no teaching responsibilities, and was paid merely to live among the students and write.
 He was badly injured in a horse riding accident in 1959, and did not return to the state before his death in 1962.
-Faulkner then bequeathed the majority of his papers to Alderman Library, giving UVA the largest Faulkner archives in the world.
+Faulkner then bequeathed the majority of his papers to Shannon Library, giving UVA the largest Faulkner archives in the world.

 Global citizenship initiatives

-The International Residential College is a residential college at UVA that attracts and celebrates students from across the globe who choose to attend the university.
-It is one of three major residential colleges at UVA.
-Students there come from 45 countries, representing 40% of the student population; but U.S. students are encouraged to live at IRC as well to learn about the countries from which their classmates have journeyed to attend UVA.

 UVA was previously the academic sponsor for Semester at Sea, a multi-country study abroad program conducted on a cruise ship.

 The University of Virginia received the 2015 Paul Simon Award for Comprehensive Internationalization, by the Association of International Educators.
 This award confirms the university's success and commitment in educating its students on a global scale as well as nationally.